mathroule/gboard-large-clipboard/README.md

 MVP to reproduce large clipboard issue with Gboard on Android 11.

 ## Prerequisites
-* A Pixel 5 with Android 11
+* A Pixel 5 (works also on Pixel 4 or 3) with Android 11
 * Gboard version 10.3.05.356487417-release-arm64-v8a

 ## Steps to reproduce